vulinh64/vulinh64.github.io/blog/2025-07-14-spring-boot-3-keycloak-integration.md

   quay.io/keycloak/keycloak:26.3 start-dev
 ```

 This command fires up a Keycloak container using its volatile H2 database.

+**Pro-Tip:** Add the `-e KC_HOSTNAME=keycloak` parameter to the docker run command.
+This configures the JWT `iss` (issuer) claim to use the container's service name (e.g., `http://keycloak:8080/realms/spring-boot-realm`).
+This allows your Spring Boot application to consistently connect to Keycloak using the service name `keycloak`, which works for both debugging from your IDE and running in a fully containerized environment.

 > ⚠️ **_WARNING_**: ️️⚠️
 >